Christmas in Puerto Rico: Puerto Rican Roast Pork

 However, you don’t need to roast a pig on a stick, you can buy a pork shoulder (pernil) and roast it in the oven!

 Now for the pernil recipe.

-There are many different recipes, and each family gives it it their own special twist.
-I usually go with this one that I’m sharing from El Boricua Pernil al Horno with specific instructions, and tips on roasting the pork shoulder.
+There are many different recipes, and each family gives it their own special twist.
+I usually go with this one that I’m sharing from El Boricua Pernil al Horno with specific instructions and tips on roasting the pork shoulder.

 When is Christmas celebrated in Puerto Rico?